 The Nephrology Fellowship program provides comprehensive training in clinical nephrology and in research in areas related to normal physiology and disease of the kidney.
-Our mission is to train outstanding clinical nephrologists and renal physician-scientists who will populate the next generation of leaders in the field of nephrology.
+Our mission is to train outstanding clinical nephrologists and renal physician-scientists who will become the next generation of leaders in the field of nephrology.

 The majority of fellows in the program pursue a two-year clinical track.
 Selected fellows with outstanding research potential may be invited to join the research track, which consists of one year of clinical training and at least two years of laboratory or clinical research training funded by an NIH T32 training grant.